aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

-# Amazon SageMaker Studio demo
+# Amazon SageMaker Studio in a private VPC with NAT Gateway and Networ Firewall

 This solution demostrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of multi-layer security controls, such as data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups, IAM resource policies.